 The Excess and Surplus Lines segment distributes its products through a select group of authorized E&S lines brokers we believe can consistently produce reasonable volumes of quality business.
 These brokers procure policies for their clients from us as well as from other insurance companies.
-At December 31, 2021, the segment had authorized 109 broker groups to submit applications to us.
+At December 31, 2022, the segment had authorized close to 100 broker groups to submit applications to us.
 The Excess and Surplus Lines segment generally makes broker authorizations by brokerage office and underwriting division.
 The segment does not grant its brokers underwriting or claims authority.
 The segment does delegate limited authority under several programs underwritten by exclusive General Agents as well as a growing but still limited number of General Agents underwriting small-account commercial risks through our online contract binding portal.

 Our Excess and Surplus Lines segment selects its brokers based upon management's review of the experience, knowledge and business plan of each broker.
 While many of our Excess and Surplus Lines segment's brokers have more than one office, we evaluate each office as if it were a separate entity.
-Brokers must be able to demonstrate an ability to competently produce both the quality and quantity of business that we seek.
+Brokers must be able to demonstrate an ability to produce both the quality and quantity of business that we seek.
 Brokers unable to produce consistently profitable business, or who produce unacceptably low volumes of business, may be terminated.
 Our Excess and Surplus Lines segment's underwriters visit brokers regularly to discuss the products that we offer and the needs of the brokers.
 We believe the personal relationships we foster with individual brokers and our ability to respond to a wide variety of risks placed by these brokers make us an important market for them.

-Our Excess and Surplus Lines segment's three largest brokers produced \$568.9 million of gross written premiums for the year ended December 31, 2021, representing approximately 68.2% of the Excess and Surplus Lines segment's gross written premiums and 37.7% of consolidated gross written premiums for 2021.
-The three largest brokers produced \$239.1 million (Ryan Specialty Group), \$197.3 million (AmWins Group), and \$132.5 million (Truist Insurance Holdings) of gross written premiums for the year ended December 31, 2021, respectively, representing 15.9%, 13.1%, and 8.8% of consolidated gross written premiums and 28.7%, 23.7%, and 15.9% of the Excess and Surplus Lines segment's gross written premiums for 2021, respectively.
+Our Excess and Surplus Lines segment's three largest brokers produced \$643.3 million of gross written premiums for the year ended December 31, 2022, representing approximately 69.8% of the Excess and Surplus Lines segment's gross written premiums and 43.0% of consolidated gross written premiums for 2022.
+The three largest brokers produced \$289.7 million (Ryan Specialty Group), \$214.2 million (AmWins Group), and \$139.4 million (Truist Insurance Holdings) of gross written premiums for the year ended December 31, 2022, respectively, representing 19.4%, 14.3%, and 9.3% of consolidated gross written premiums and 31.4%, 23.3%, and 15.1% of the Excess and Surplus Lines segment's gross written premiums for 2022, respectively.

-In 2021 and 2020, our Excess and Surplus Lines segment paid an average commission to producers of 16.6% and 15.1%, respectively, of gross written premiums.
+In 2022 and 2021, our Excess and Surplus Lines segment paid an average commission to producers of 16.8% and 16.6%, respectively, of gross written premiums.